luau-lang/luau/docs/index.md

 Unlike mainline Lua, we also could not afford to do major breaking changes to the language (hence the 5.1 language baseline that remained unchanged for more than a decade).
 While faster implementations of Lua 5.1 like LuaJIT were available, they didn't meet our needs in terms of portability, ease of change and they didn't address the problem of developing robust code at scale.

 All of these motivated us to start reshaping Lua 5.1 that we started from into a new, derivative language that we call Luau.
-Our focus it on making the language more performant and feature-rich, and make it easier to write robust code through a combination of linting and type checking using a gradual type system.
+Our focus is on making the language more performant and feature-rich, and make it easier to write robust code through a combination of linting and type checking using a gradual type system.

 Syntax
 ======